TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 **Tip:** Set a default expiration time when configuring a cache

-Many caches implement expiration, which invalidates data and removes it from the cache if it\'s not accessed for a specified period.
+Many caches implement expiration, which invalidates data and removes it from the cache if it's not accessed for a specified period.
 However, care must be taken when choosing the expiration period.
-If it\'s made too short, data will expire too quickly and the benefits of caching will be reduced.
-If it\'s made too long, the data risks becoming stale.
+If it's made too short, data will expire too quickly and the benefits of caching will be reduced.
+If it's made too long, the data risks becoming stale.
 Therefore, the expiration time should match the pattern of access for apps that use the data.